brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Striker"></a>Striker

-These are your main damage-dealers, specializing in attacking a single target.
+<dfn>Strikers</dfn> are your main damage-dealers, specializing in attacking a single target.
 Can be achieved in a variety of ways.
 Many classes excel in this role, and every class has at least one subclass that excels in dealing damage.
 There are two ways to build this: sustained and nova damage.

 Sustained damage characters will continue to do good damage with any number of fights, with either little reliance on limited resources or quick replenishment (on short rest).
 They can be relied on to do good damage in just about any situation.
 Fighters, Warlocks, Barbarians, Monks, and Rogues are all good at this.